durkes/classifieds-mvp/README.md

 I was motivated to build this when I was recently shopping for cars online.
 I wanted to gain experience building an MVP with key features using React with a SQL backend.

 ### Features
-- User login: Users can create an account, log in, and change their password
+- User login: Users can create an account, log in, and change their password (or sign in w/ Google, Twitter)
 - Post ads: Authenticated users can create a listing to sell their car with details and photos.
 They can delete their listing once sold.
 - Filter/sort: Visitors and users can filter and sort listings by price, year, mileage, and type of vehicle
 - Favorites: Authenticated users can save their favorite listings